 Lawrence F. Katz is the Elisabeth Allison Professor of Economics at Harvard University and a research associate of the National Bureau of Economic Research.
 His research focuses on issues in labor economics and the economics of social problems.
 He is the author (with Claudia Goldin) of The Race between Education and Technology, a history of U.S. economic inequality and the roles of technological change and the pace of educational advance in affecting the wage structure.
 As the principal investigator of the long-term evaluation of the Moving to Opportunity program, a randomized housing mobility experiment, Katz also studies the impact of neighborhood poverty on low-income families.

-David W. Wilcox is the director of the Division of Research and Statistics, Board of Governors of the Federal Reserve System.
-Previously, he served as deputy director of R&S, assistant secretary for economic policy at the Treasury Department, senior economist on the staff of the Council of Economic Advisers, an economist and senior economist at the Board of Governors, and a member of the board of editors for the American Economic Review.
+David W. Wilcox was the director of the Division of Research and Statistics, Board of Governors of the Federal Reserve System, from 2011 through the end of 2018.
+Previously, he had served as deputy director of R&S, assistant secretary for economic policy at the Treasury Department, senior economist on the staff of the Council of Economic Advisers, an economist and senior economist at the Board of Governors, and was a member of the board of editors for the American Economic Review.